Post Office Schemes in India 2021

 - Only the spouse can be the joint account-holder.
 You can open as many accounts as you want.
 The account is transferrable.

-- As of 2018, the rate of interest payable is 7.10% per annum and it’s compounded annually.
+- The rate of interest payable is 7.10% per annum and it’s compounded annually.
 This interest is tax-free under the Income Tax Act.

 - The account will mature after fifteen years.
 Before that, you cannot close the account.